Digitalisation

 What does this mean in practical terms for doctors and dentists?

-During a compliance and testing phase by all software publishers between 1 and 30 June, doctors can ask their software publishers to install a version of their software in their medical practices from 1 July that enables them to meet the future contractual obligation to transmit invoices digitally in the form of:
+Since July 2025, doctors and dentists have been able to ask their software publishers to install a version of their software in their medical practices that enables them to comply with the future contractual obligation to transmit invoices digitally, in the form of:

-• Immediate direct payment (PID), and/or
+• Immediate Direct Payment (PID), and/or

 Can I be exempted from the digital obligation?